Last year I gave a talk about teaching the legal side of web development to a conference of professional educators, and afterwards, I wrote this:

 Ditto for the months of work you pour into funding and grant applications to support development communities to establish and strengthen privacy teams and initiatives, and when you don’t get the funding, it’s the projects you put in the application to support which accuse you of wanting to do it for the money.

-And you need to be prepared to grow another layer of skin and keep on doing it.
+And you need to be prepared to man the fuck up, put your big girl pants on, grow another layer of skin, get back in that fucking room, and keep on doing it.

-So if you care about online privacy and want to make the web a better place, please take that as the tough love as it is.
-Otherwise, you’re fighting the wrong battle with the wrong weapons.
-And just maybe, you’re fighting on the wrong side.
+So if you care about online privacy and want to make the web a better place, please take that advice as the tough love as it is.
+Otherwise, you’re fighting the wrong battle against the wrong ‘enemy’ with the wrong weapons.

 I’ve never felt more of a need to give a standing ovation to a blog post, than after just reading this.
 Wow!